Forktail blue-eye

-The forktail blue-eye (Pseudomugil furcatus) is a diminutive species of rainbowfish in the subfamily Pseudomugilinae.
+The forktail blue-eye (Pseudomugil furcatus) is a species of freshwater ray-finned fish in the family Pseudomugilidae.
 It is endemic to Papua New Guinea, south-east of Popondetta, where it is found in rainforest streams.

-It used to be placed in the genus Popondetta, and even separated as Popondichthys, but this is now considered erroneous.
+This species was once placed in the genus Popondetta, and even separated as Popondichthys, but these placements are now considered erroneous (and Popondetta and Popondichthys are now synonyms of Pseudomugil).
+This species may be found in the aquarium trade.